librato/api-docs/source/includes/_annotations.md

 PUT https://metrics-api.librato.com/v1/annotations/:name/:id
 ```

+>Example Request

->Example Request: Update the description of the annotation 143 in the stream `app-deploys`:
+>Update the description of the annotation 143 in the stream `app-deploys`:

 ```shell
 curl \